multimodalAI/multimodal-ai-hugo-group/content/authors/donghwan-shin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Principal Investigators
-  - Team
   - MultimodalAI24 Organizer
 ---
-Dr. Zhixiang Chen is a Lecturer in Machine Learning at the School of Computer Science of the University of Sheffield.
-Before joining the University of Sheffield, he held postdoctoral positions at Imperial College London, UK and Tsinghua University, China.
-He received a PhD degree from Tsinghua University, China and a B.Eng. degree from Xi'an Jiaotong University, China.
+Dr Donghwan Shin is a Lecturer in Software Testing at the Department of Computer Science, University of Sheffield since 2022.
+He did his BS (2006-2010), MS (2010-2012), and PhD (2012-2018) at KAIST, South Korea.
+This is followed by four years as a research associate (2018-2020) and research scientist (2020-2022) at SnT, University of Luxembourg.